Peer Jacks

 About the program: ID Scholars provide a supportive environment and experience for the personal and academic progress of students.
 The program uses individualized services to facilitate holistic student development through academic, emotional, intellectual, and social growth.

-About the program: Jacks Online is a peer mentoring program designed to assist students with their transition to online learning and to help them feel connected to the NAU community.
-Peer mentors, who are online students themselves, provide individualized support, encouragement, access to resources, and accountability.
+About the program: Jacks State is a peer mentoring program designed to assist students with their transition to NAU wherever they are, helping them feel connected to the NAU community.
+Peer mentors, who are statewide students themselves, provide individualized support, encouragement, access to resources, and accountability.

 Who it’s for: Office of Indigenous Student Success (OISS) Mentors are for first-year, transfer, online students who identify as Native American, Alaska Native, and Native Hawaiian.